vmware-archive/terraforming-aws/README.md

 ## Deploying Ops Manager

-Depending if you're deploying PAS or PKS you need to perform the following steps:
+First, you'll need to clone this repo.
+Then, depending on if you're deploying PAS or PKS you need to perform the following steps:

 1. `cd` into the proper directory:
     - [terraforming-pas/](terraforming-pas/)